Calligraphy: Eastern Europe

 Other European styles use the same tools and practices, but differ by character set and stylistic preferences.

-For Slavonic lettering, the history of the Slavonic and consequently Russian writing systems differs fundamentally from the one of the Latin language.
-It evolved from the 10th century to today.
+For Slavonic lettering, the history of the Slavonic and consequently Russian writing systems differs fundamentally from that of the Latin language, having evolved from the 10th century to today.

 Style

-Unlike a typeface, handwritten calligraphy is characterised by irregularity in the characters which vary in size, shape, style, and color, producing a distinct aesthetic value, although it may also make the content illegible to readers.
+Unlike a typeface, handwritten calligraphy is characterised by irregularity in the characters which vary in size, shape, style, and color, producing a distinct aesthetic value, although it may also make the content more difficult to decode for some readers.
 As with Chinese or Islamic calligraphy, Western calligraphic script employed the use of strict rules and shapes.
 Quality writing had a rhythm and regularity to the letters, with a "geometrical" order of the lines on the page.
 Each character had, and often still has, a precise stroke order.

 Sacred Western calligraphy has some unique features, such as the illumination of the first letter of each book or chapter in medieval times.
 A decorative "carpet page" may precede the literature, filled with ornate, geometrical depictions of bold-hued animals.
 The Lindisfarne Gospels (715–720 CE) are an early example.
 Many of the themes and variations of today's contemporary Western calligraphy are found in the pages of The Saint John's Bible.
 A particularly modern example is Timothy Botts' illustrated edition of the Bible, with 360 calligraphic images as well as a calligraphy typeface.

 Islamic world

 Islamic calligraphy has evolved alongside Islam and the Arabic language.
 As it is based on Arabic letters, some call it "Arabic calligraphy".
-However the term "Islamic calligraphy" is a more appropriate term as it comprises all works of calligraphy by Muslim calligraphers of different national cultures, like Persian or Ottoman calligraphy, from Al-Andalus in medieval Spain to China.
+However the term "Islamic calligraphy" is a more appropriate term as it comprises all works of calligraphy by Muslim calligraphers of different national cultures, such as Persian or Ottoman calligraphy, from Al-Andalus in medieval Spain to China.

-Islamic calligraphy is associated with geometric Islamic art (arabesque) on the walls and ceilings of mosques as well as on the page or other materials.
+Islamic calligraphy is associated with geometric Islamic art (Arabesque) on the walls and ceilings of mosques as well as on manuscript pages or other materials.
 Contemporary artists in the Islamic world may draw on the heritage of calligraphy to create modern calligraphic inscriptions, like corporate logos, or abstractions.

 Instead of recalling something related to the spoken word, calligraphy for Muslims is a visible expression of the highest art of all, the art of the spiritual world.
 Calligraphy has arguably become the most venerated form of Islamic art because it provides a link between the languages of the Muslims with the religion of Islam.
 The Qur'an has played an important role in the development and evolution of the Arabic language, and by extension, calligraphy in the Arabic alphabet.
-Proverbs and passages from the Qur'an are still sources for Islamic calligraphy.
+Proverbs and passages from the Qur'an continue to be sources for Islamic calligraphy.

 During the Ottoman civilization, Islamic calligraphy attained special prominence.
 The city of Istanbul is an open exhibition hall for all kinds and varieties of calligraphy, from inscriptions in mosques to fountains, schools, houses, etc.

-Persia

-Persian calligraphy has been present in the Persian region before Islamisation.
-In Zoroastrianism, beautiful and clear writings were always praised.